Avra-P/sw-api-fastapi/docs/notes.md

 ## Development
 - Created a python module in [app.py](../app.py)
-- Run my instance using one of the requirements' packages
+- Run an instance using one of the requirements' packages
 ```
 (.venv) ➜  sw-api-fastapi git:(main) ✗ uvicorn app:app